Gray categories with duals and their diagrams: Duals as functors of 2-strict tricategories

-The last structural property of a Gray category with duals that will be required in the following is a relation between the natural transformation $\Delta:\#\to *\#*$ from Lemma \ref{coherence} and its double $*$-dual $*\Delta*:\#\to *\#*$.
+The last structural property of a Gray category with duals that will be required in the following is a relation between the natural transformation $\Delta\colon\#\to *\#*$ from Lemma \ref{coherence} and its double $*$-dual $*\Delta*\colon\#\to *\#*$.
 The Gray category diagrams for their component morphisms are depicted in Figure \ref{twistid}.
-If one restricts attention to 2-morphisms $\nu: 1_{\mathcal C}\Rightarrow 1_{\mathcal C}$ between trivial 1-morphisms, the folds and triangulators in Figure \ref{twistid} become trivial, and the diagrams reduce to two well-known diagrams from knot theory, which are required to be equal in a ribbon category.
-It is thus natural to impose that the natural transformations $\Delta:\#\to *\#*$ and $*\Delta*:\#\to *\#*$ are equal, e.~g.~that the two Gray category diagrams in Figure \ref{twistid} have the same evaluation.
-However, already in the context of the center construction, this identity only holds under certain additional assumptions on the underlying pivotal category.
-In the following, we will refer to a Gray category with this property as a {spatial} Gray category.
+If one restricts attention to 2-morphisms $\nu\colon 1_{\mathcal C}\Rightarrow 1_{\mathcal C}$ between trivial 1-morphisms, the folds and triangulators in Figure \ref{twistid} become trivial, and the diagrams reduce to two well-known diagrams from knot theory, which are required to be equal in a ribbon category.
+It is thus natural to impose that the natural transformations $\Delta\colon\#\to *\#*$ and $*\Delta*\colon\#\to *\#*$ are equal, i.e., that the two Gray category diagrams in Figure \ref{twistid} have the same evaluation.
+This condition can be regarded as a horizontal categorification of the ribbon condition in a ribbon category.